Her figure skaters can fly. But do a Russian coach’s tactics go too far?

 But the controversy surrounding her latest star, 15-year-old Kamila Valieva, who was expected to take gold in this week’s Olympic singles event, has put Tutberidze’s methods under an unwelcome spotlight, renewing attention on her treatment of the young skaters in her charge.
 Tutberidze has a reputation for running an unforgiving and risky program that critics say drives to stardom and then discards teenage skaters, who have left the sport with severe injuries and reported lasting eating disorders.

-After reports last week that Valieva tested positive in December for a banned heart medication, the Court of Arbitration for Sport ruled Monday that Valieva can continue competing at the Beijing Games, but no medals will be awarded until her case is resolved.
+After reports last week that Valieva tested positive in December for a banned heart medication, the Court of Arbitration for Sport ruled Monday that Valieva can continue competing at the Beijing Games, but the International Olympic Committee said no medals will be awarded until her case is resolved.

 The decision was panned by others in skating and regulatory officials — criticism that spoke to frustrations with Russia and its history of doping at the Olympics.
 Investigations relating to Russia’s state-sponsored use of performing-enhancing drugs have spanned eight years and five Olympic Games.
-An independent commission from the World Anti-Doping Agency accused Russia of running a state-sponsored doping program in 2015, prompting the International Olympic Committee to ban Russia from the 2018 PyeongChang Games but still allow athletes to compete as “Olympic Athletes from Russia.”
+An independent commission from the World Anti-Doping Agency accused Russia of running a state-sponsored doping program in 2015, prompting the IOC to ban Russia from the 2018 PyeongChang Games but still allow athletes to compete as “Olympic Athletes from Russia.”
 This year, the athletes are competing as the “Russian Olympic Committee.”

 While there has been no direct evidence that Tutberidze was involved in Valieva’s positive test, to those familiar with Russian tactics, it’s unlikely any violation could have happened without the involvement of her coach — and potentially more powerful figures.